sierratjv/Batstone_Lab_UNIX_Tutorial/README.md

 To search for a certain word in the file, type ``/word`` and press ``Enter`` (``word`` is the word you want to search for).
 Press ``n`` to go to the next word.

 ## Shell Script
+It is useful for saving a long command, so you don't need to type it each time.

 Steps for creating a shell script:
 1. Create a shell script <br>
 ```nano shell_script.sh``` <br>